jennybc/happy-git-with-r/44_prompt-practice-resets.Rmd

 Practice recovering from mistakes.

-Use a repository you've create earlier in tutorial for this.
+Use a repository you've created earlier in the tutorial for this.
 It only needs to be local, i.e. this does not involve GitHub.

 If it's not your most recent commit, seriously consider just letting that go.
 Just.
 Let.
 It.
 Go.